g-w1/blog/_drafts/writing-a-compiler.md

 You can see it calls the parse function.
 The arg it takes is a `bool` that tells it whether it is top-level of not.
 We call it with false here because it is parsing inside the function.
 It also calls `parse_func_proto`, another helper function.

 Another reason why I like Rust is because of it's error system.
 The question mark `?` operator is used for a function that can return an error.
-You can kind of think of it like a monad binding (TODO is this right) in Haskell except now it only supports `Option` and `Result`.
+You can kind of think of it like a monad binding in Haskell except now it only supports `Option` and `Result`.
 If the function returns an error it will be passed along, but if the function does not return an error, then the error will be unwrapped.
 The error type in rust is `Result<T, E>`; it is an Enum.
 The question mark is just syntactic sugar for

 ```rust
 let unwraped_res = match func_that_returns_result() {